 Distribution System Improvement Charge.
 On April 14, 2012, legislation became effective enabling gas and electric utilities in Pennsylvania, under certain circumstances, to recover the cost of eligible capital investment in distribution system infrastructure improvement projects between base rate cases.
 The charge enabled by the legislation is known as a distribution system improvement charge ("DSIC").
 The primary benefit to a company from a DSIC charge is the elimination of regulatory lag, or delayed rate recognition, that occurs under traditional ratemaking relating to qualifying capital expenditures.
 To be eligible for a DSIC, a utility must have filed a general rate filing within five years of its petition seeking permission to include a DSIC in its tariff, and not exceed certain earnings tests.
 Absent PUC permission, the DSIC is capped at five percent of the amount billed to customers.
-PNG and CPG received PUC approval on a DSIC tariff, initially set at zero, in 2014.
-PNG and CPG began charging a DSIC at a rate other than zero beginning on April 1, 2015 and April 1, 2016, respectively.
-In March 2016, PNG and CPG filed petitions, seeking approval to increase the maximum allowable DSIC from five percent to ten percent of billed distribution revenues.
-To date, no action has been taken by the PUC on either of these petitions.
-The Company cannot predict the timing or outcome of these petitions.
-On November 9, 2016, UGI Gas received PUC approval to establish a DSIC tariff mechanism effective January 1, 2017.
-Revenue collected pursuant to the mechanism will be subject to refund and recoupment based on the PUC's final resolution of certain matters set aside for hearing before an administrative law judge.
-To commence recovery of revenue under the mechanism, UGI Gas must first place into service a threshold level of DSIC-eligible plant agreed upon in the settlement of its recent base rate case.
-Achievement of that threshold is not likely to occur prior to September 30, 2017.
+PNG and CPG received PUC approval on a DSIC tariff, initially set at zero, in 2014, while UGI Gas has not had a general rate filing within the required time period to be eligible.
+Beginning on April 1, 2015, PNG was able to begin charging a DSIC at a rate other than zero.
+The impact of the DSIC charge at PNG did not have a material effect on Gas Utility results of operations.

-Note 9 - Inventories
+Note 10 - Inventories